Johannes-repos/reporting-viewer/README.md

 # latest working version prior iTwinJS 4.0

-until the reporting widget get an update - use this.
+until the reporting widget gets an update - use this.

 # Getting Started with the iTwin Viewer Create React App Template